Michael Stuhlbarg

-Michael Stuhlbarg (/ˈstuːlˌbɑɹg/ STOOL-barg; born July 5, 1968) is an American actor.
+Michael Stuhlbarg (/ˈstuːlˌbɑɹg/ STOOL-barg; born July 4, 1968) is an American actor.
 Known for his character roles on stage and screen, he has received numerous accolades, including a Drama Desk Award, an Obie Award, and two Screen Actors Guild Awards, in addition to nominations for two Tony Awards, two Emmy Awards, and a Golden Globe Award.

 He rose to prominence playing a troubled university professor in Joel and Ethan Coen's dark comedy film A Serious Man (2009).
 Stuhlbarg has portrayed real life figures, such as George Yeaman in Lincoln (2012), Lew Wasserman in Hitchcock (2012), Andy Hertzfeld in Steve Jobs (2015), Edward G. Robinson in Trumbo (2015), Abe Rosenthal in The Post (2017), and Stanley Edgar Hyman in Shirley (2020).
 He has also acted in Hugo (2011), Men in Black 3 (2012), Blue Jasmine (2013), Arrival (2016), Call Me by Your Name and The Shape of Water (both 2017), and Bones and All (2022).
 He joined the Marvel Cinematic Universe playing Nicodemus West in Doctor Strange (2016) and its 2022 sequel.

 On television, he portrayed Arnold Rothstein in HBO's Boardwalk Empire (2010–2013), Richard A. Clarke in The Looming Tower (2018), and Richard Sackler in Dopesick (2021), receiving Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie nominations for the latter two.
 He also acted in FX's Fargo (2017), Showtime's Your Honor (2020–2023), and HBO's The Staircase (2022).

 On stage, Stuhlbarg made his Broadway debut in the revival of the George Bernard Shaw play Saint Joan (1993).
-He earned Tony Award nominations for Best Featured Actor in a Play for his role a traumatized man in Martin McDonagh's The Pillowman (2005) and Best Actor in a Play for his portrayal of Boris Berezovsky in Peter Morgan's Patriots (2024).
+He earned Tony Award nominations for Best Featured Actor in a Play for his role as a traumatized man in Martin McDonagh's The Pillowman (2005) and Best Actor in a Play for his portrayal of Boris Berezovsky in Peter Morgan's Patriots (2024).

 Early life and education

 Stuhlbarg was born on July 5, 1968, in Long Beach, California, the son of Susan and Mort Stuhlbarg.
 His father had been a salesman, becoming a successful manufacturer of security products.
 He was raised as a Reform Jew.
 He has said, "It's more of a spiritual resonance as opposed to particularly of Judaism."
-Stuhlbarg trained at The Juilliard School in New York City, where he was a member of the Drama Division's Group 21 (1988–1992).
+Stuhlbarg trained at the Juilliard School in New York City, where he was a member of the Drama Division's Group 21 (1988–1992).
 He graduated from Juilliard with a Bachelor of Fine Arts degree in 1992.

 Stuhlbarg also studied acting at the University of California, Los Angeles, the Lithuanian Academy of Music and Theatre in Lithuania, the British American Drama Academy at Oxford, and the National Youth Theatre of Great Britain at the University of London.
 He also studied mime with Marcel Marceau.